Share:

 We recently wrote about some serious side effects from contraceptive implants, Mirena and Implanon, which had initially been reported by the ABC.

 Since then, there has been a case of a woman in QLD who suffered severe blood loss and can no longer have children, due to an issue with the Mirena implant.
 It is said the Mirena was incorrectly fitted and that this particular woman had a retroverted uterus, which increases the chances of side effects for a woman who has such a contraceptive device implanted.
-The surgery found a massive tear to her uterus, which is aligned with the ABC’s report that other uterus perforations have resulted from the Mirena.
+The surgery found a massive tear to her uterus, which is aligned with the ABC’s report that other uterus perforations have resulted from the contraceptive implant.

 In this particular case, the woman has said she was not warned of the risks, particularly regarding different uteruses, by her GP prior to having the device implanted.
 A doctor owes a duty of care to you when prescribing you the right treatment and when giving warnings about the side effects on a treatment.
 As we say in our article Medications and Medical Negligence: